How to Get Rid of Shaving Bumps: A Beginner’s Guide to a Painless Shave

 In truth, it’s up to you which method you prefer, as choosing the best method depends on how severe the problem is and what you’re willing to do to fix it.

 Personally, I’ve never found any of the products or home remedies to be as effective as simply plucking the hair out of the skin, but there are plenty of people who swear by the other method, especially those who continuously find themselves with a large number of ingrown hairs.

-How to Get Rid of Shaving Bumps with a Needle & Tweezers
+How to Get Rid of Bumps on Face with a Needle & Tweezers

 It’s also important to be very careful when physically removing the hair like this, as it could potentially damage the skin and cause scarring—but in truth, you would have to be quite careless and cause yourself quite a bit of pain for this to ever happen.

 After removing the hair, make sure to fully wash your face to prevent dirt or bacteria from causing an infection.

 You may also want to apply a small bit of a product containing bacitracin (such as Neosporin) to the bumps after removing the hair, as this will further help prevent infections.